stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Nature/index.md

 <div style="margin-top:-10px;"></div>

-#### **Prerequisite:** Channel Divinity
+#### **Prerequisite:** Channel Divinity<br>**Actions:** 2
-You can use your channel divinity to charm animals and plants.
+*You use your divine magic to influence animals and plants.*

-Using 2 actions, you present your holy symbol and invoke the name of your deity.
-Make a spellcasting attack vs the Wisdom defence of each beast or plant creature that can see you within 30 feet of you.
+You present your holy symbol and invoke the name of your deity.
+Using your Channel Divinity, make a spellcasting attack vs the Wisdom defence of each beast or plant creature that can see you within 30 feet of you.
 If it hits, a creature is charmed by you for 1 minute or until it takes damage.
 While it is charmed by you, it is friendly to you and other creatures you designate.

 ## Talents